1. Use whole beans

 Do you own a kitchen scale?
 It’s one of my favourite pieces of kitchen equipment; right up there with my chef knife and temperature probe (I may take cooking a bit more seriously than most).
 If you don’t have one, try using a container or cup to experiment with how much water you add to your grinds.

-When you first start playing around with your water to bean ratio, a good place to start is with the Specialty Coffee Association (a group of very serious coffee nerds that create guidelines for this kind of thing).
+When you first start playing around with your coffee to water ratio, a good place to start is with the Specialty Coffee Association (a group of very serious coffee nerds that create guidelines for this kind of thing).
 Their recommendation is to use 55g of coffee for every 1,000ml of hot water.
 Most grinders have a 30g capacity (including the ones in our shop) so that works out to be 600ml of hot water for a full grinder (two cups of coffee) or if you’re drinking solo, 15g of coffee per 300ml, resulting in one cup.

 If you find that ratio is too strong, don’t worry!
 You’re the one who has to drink it so just add a touch more water next time.
 Too weak?
 Use a bit less.
 If you’re brewing with a pour over and a scale, you can really dial in a cup that’s just perfect for your tastes and be able to do it consistently.